equinix-labs/terraform-metal-kubernetes-bgp/README.md

 >
 > \- [Why MetalLB?](https://metallb.universe.tf/#why)

-At Packet there is no load balancing service provided and so we need to find another way to expose our services via the traditional `LoadBalancer` service type.
+At Equinix Metal there is no load balancing service provided and so we need to find another way to expose our services via the traditional `LoadBalancer` service type.
 To achieve this we use the BGP to the server feature.

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/google/metallb/v0.7.3/manifests/metallb.yaml